ZhongUncle/Swift-Vision-OCR/README.md

 OCR using Vision in UI and Command for Apple platforms.

 ## Description
-This is an OCR for image for all Apple platforms, like iPad, iPhone, Mac and Apple TV. **Not only in app, but also in commandline**.
+This is an OCR for image for all Apple platforms, like iPad, iPhone, Mac and Apple TV. **Not only in GUI app, but also in CLI (Command line)**.

 Because it uses Vision, so it just support iOS 11, iPad OS 11, macOS 10.13, tvOS 11 and newer versions.
+And the quality of text generated is also depend on system version.

 ## Usage
 If you want to see OCR in App, please open `OCR-SwiftUI` and click `OCR-SwiftUI.xcodeproj`.
 Maybe you need modify the `Team` in `Signing & Capabilities` to fix the error of building.